 There are two types of payment gateways: hosted and non-hosted.
 In a hosted payment gateway after clicking the purchase button the customer is redirected to the payment service provider page.

 In non-hosted payment gateways the user enters the debit or credit card details directly on the checkout page of the store owner.

-Here are the most popular providers:
+Here are the most popular payment gateway providers:

 HOSTED PAYMENT GATEWAYS

 The overall costs of using a payment gateway services depends on your overall turnover.
 However, you should keep in mind that the transaction fee starts from about 2,9% up to 3,5% plus an additional $0,30 per each transaction.

 Some of the payment gateways also have monthly fees as well as an installation fee, so take it into consideration when choosing a provider.